 to the website for the

-We are now located at Dyson's Square, 710 N. Broad St, Mooresville, NC
+We are now located at Troutman Village Shopping Center, 514 N. Main St, Troutman, NC

 Visit us on Facebook

-The Hung Gar Kung Fu Academy of Mooresville is a distinctly traditional Chinese kung fu school.
+The Hung Gar Kung Fu Academy of Troutman is a distinctly traditional Chinese kung fu school.
 There is a beginning, a middle, and an advanced end to this complete system.
 Including traditional stance training, external forms including Five Animal form and Internal, Iron Wire.
 There are numerous weapons including rare weapons such as Tiger Fork, Hoe, Bench, Umbrella, and Cane.
 There are numerous two person sets, some traditional and some more modern, empty hand and weapons.
 All students learn traditional Chinese Lion Dance.
 The Hung Gar Kung Fu Academy is the only kung fu school to teach traditional Lion Dance in the region.
 The Hung Gar Kung Fu Academy only teaches Hung Gar Kung Fu and there is only one sifu in the school.
 Sifu has dedicated his life to learning Hung Gar Kung Fu since 1974.

 Since the Hung Gar Kung Fu Academy is traditional, there are no belts or sashes.
 While a color belt system may have its uses, it comes from Korean and Japanese tradition, not the Chinese tradition.
 The Hung Gar Kung Fu Academy follows Chinese traditions.
-If you're intention is to learn real traditional kung fu then come to the Hung Gar Kung Fu Academy of Mooresville, NC.
+If you're intention is to learn real traditional kung fu then come to the Hung Gar Kung Fu Academy.

 Hung Gar is straightforward, honest style with a rigid philosophy.
 It teaches the student how to use self-control and to use his kung fu knowledge properly.
 Hung Gar students are guided to be firm believers in doing what is morally correct.
 These are the reasons why Hung Gar is one of the most popular southern kung fu styles in the world.